benblack769/benblack769.github.io/posts/blog/pipeline-processing.md

 post_date: "2024"
 ---

-Every software development advice usually starts with: *"Don't reinvent the wheel"*.
-I like this advice, but it isn't perfect.
-Occasionally, there seems to be a gap in the tooling: you want a wheel, but there only seem to be sleds or Conestoga wagons available. i.e. the appropriate high level tooling just doesn't exist (everyone custom-builds their own solutions), or is simply overly complex (existing tooling requires complex configuration with many sharp edges and potential bugs).
+*"Don't reinvent the wheel"*: often great advice, but programming is a big world, and sometimes you are looking around, and there seems to be a gap in the tooling: you want a wheel, but there only seem to be sleds or Conestoga wagons available. i.e. the appropriate high level tooling just doesn't exist (everyone custom-builds their own solutions), or is simply overly complex (existing tooling requires complex configuration with many sharp edges and potential bugs).

-Once the opportunity to add something new is identified, then there is the challenge of implementing it in a way that can be useful in real projects with all the challenges and constraints of real world software.
+Once the inspiring challenge is confronted, the general lack of tooling identified, and the call to build something something completely new is ringing in your head, then we get to face the great challenge of bringing the new tooling to the world of highly constrained real world software.
 I was quite pleased with how this pipeline processing project turned out, and I'm hoping to share this experience in incremental tooling development.

 ### The Call to Adventure: Encountering costly but rewarding problems